unnatixlr8/GamesReleaseTracker/README.md

-# 🎮 Game Release Tracker
+# 🎮 Games Release Tracker

 A Spring Boot web application to track and export newly released games from PlayStation Store, Steam Store, and Nintendo eShop.